The Best In Ear Monitors for Musicians - Wireless

 - Suitable for venues prone to interference

-Other features include automatic frequency scan and adaptive diversity which make setting up the twin pack easier.
+Other useful features include automatic frequency scan and adaptive diversity.
+This can simplify the process of setting up the twin pack.

-With Sennheiser's reputation for quality, this is a good value package to get if you're looking for a two receiver In-Ear Monitoring system, particularly in venues prone to radio interference.
+The Sennheiser EW IEM G4-Twin is a good value package to get if you prefer two receiver In-Ear Monitoring systems.
+It is ideal for venues prone to ambient noise, and electrical signal interference.

 Specifications